Medically reviewed by Drugs.com. Last updated on Jul 22, 2020.

 Oral: Administer with food at the same time each day.

 Take with food to decrease frequency of dizziness or nausea.
-Avoid grapefruit juice.
+Limit or avoid grapefruit juice.

 Store at 25°C (77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).

-Abiraterone Acetate: May increase the serum concentration of CYP1A2 Substrates.
-Monitor therapy
+Abametapir: May increase the serum concentration of CYP1A2 Substrates (High risk with Inhibitors).
+Avoid combination

 Ciprofloxacin (Systemic): May increase the serum concentration of Pirfenidone.
-Management: With ciprofloxacin doses of 1,500 mg/day, the pirfenidone dose should be reduced to 1,602 mg daily (2 capsules, three times a day).
+Management: Avoid this combination if possible.
+With ciprofloxacin doses of 1,500 mg/day, the pirfenidone dose should be reduced to 1,602 mg per (534 mg three times a day).
 With lower daily doses of ciprofloxacin, use pirfenidone with caution.
 Consider therapy modification

-CYP1A2 Inducers (Strong): May decrease the serum concentration of Pirfenidone.
-Avoid combination
+CYP1A2 Inducers (Moderate): May decrease the serum concentration of Pirfenidone.
+Monitor therapy

 Grapefruit Juice: May increase the serum concentration of Pirfenidone.
 Management: Consider advising patients to limit or avoid grapefruit juice consumption during treatment with pirfenidone.
 Canadian product labeling states that grapefruit juice should be avoided during pirfenidone treatment.
 Monitor therapy